ressann/facebook-clone-app/README.md

 ## Getting Started

 ### Note :
--To get play with this app create a .env.local in the folder and add your :( FACEBOOK_CLIENT_ID , FACEBOOK_CLIENT_SECRET AND NEXTAUTH_URL).
+- To get play with this app create a .env.local in the folder and add your :( FACEBOOK_CLIENT_ID , FACEBOOK_CLIENT_SECRET AND    NEXTAUTH_URL).
--Go to change firebase.js
+- Go to change firebase.js .
 - And get run this app .

 First, run the development server: